kbjiang/02_study/90-other-topics/coding interview.md

 ### [98.
 Validate Binary Search Tree](https://leetcode.com/problems/validate-binary-search-tree/)
 1. Brutal force will take $O(n^2)$
 2. [Solution](https://youtu.be/s6ATEkipzow) uses boundaries from root and is $O(n)$.
-	1. to see how the boundaries work, just think the limits of `root.right` and `root.right.left`, the `root.val` naturally becomes the loweer limit of `root.right.left`
+	1. to see how the boundaries work, just think the limits of `root.right` and `root.right.left`, the `root.val` naturally becomes the lower limit of `root.right.left`

 ## - Graph